How to Build a Resume in 7 Easy Steps

 If you have volunteer experience that’s related to the jobs you’re applying for, or if you have volunteered to avoid an employment gap, list volunteering as you would the jobs you have held.
 Review these tips for including volunteer work on your resume.

 The education section generally comes next.
-You need only to list degrees earned, with the highest first, when you have been out of school for a few years.
+You need only to list degrees earned, with the highest first, if you have been out of school for a few years.

 If you’re a student or recent graduate, the education section of your resume can be listed above your employment history.
 If you have work experience, list it below that section.
 Education should be listed in reverse chronological order, with the most recent and advanced education first.
 Include the name of the school, the degree earned, and the date you graduated.

 Whether you include your GPA on your resume depends on how long ago you graduated and how high your GPA is.
-Here’s when to list your GPA on your resume.
+Here’s information on when to list your GPA on your resume.

 The next section of your resume includes any certifications you have.